paulomarc49/ETo_climate/README.md

 ### 5.1 ETo Weather Training
 The NumPy files from the years 2021, 2022, and April 2024, stored in Google Drive, are loaded into the Jupyter notebook **ETo_weather_training_reproducibility.ipynb**, and the following operations are performed:

+* Implementation of the **Scikit-learn Custom SOM** model using distortion as the score metric for cluster quality evaluation.
 * Preliminary hyperparameters were determined through multiple evaluations of a custom SOM model in Scikit-learn, using data from January 2021 for training and April 2024 for validation, with distortion as the scoring metric.
 * Using the initial hyperparameters, the main training operation was performed for the entire years of 2021 and 2022.
 These operations included data normalization and the storage of both the normalization model and the trained model using the joblib library for use in prediction tasks.
 * Storage of the predicted labels for future use in **ETo Climate Clustering**.